Skip to main content

 This query establishes the architectural vocabulary.
 If the system uses an event bus, the spec should use the event bus.
 If there’s a NotificationService base class, the spec should extend it.
 If async operations use a specific queue pattern, the spec should follow that pattern.
 1.4 — Query existing services and reusable components.

 This is the invariant-first query.
 Before specifying what to build, establish what must NOT break.
-These invariants become the guardrails that constrain the spec in Phase 2 and the validation criteria in Phase 3.
+These invariants become the guardrails that constrain the spec in Phase 2, the assertion source for the test suite in Phase 5, and the validation criteria in Phase 3 and 6.
 1.6 — Query design history.

 Past attempts often contain valuable context about why certain approaches were rejected.
 Repeating a known-failed approach wastes everyone’s time.
 Phase 1 produces: A CoreStory conversation containing architectural patterns, existing services to reuse, invariants to preserve, and design history — the grounded context that constrains everything that follows.